 Taxi Driver – You’ll probably never have to drive any great distances and most of the time you’ll be within a designated area, usually somewhere with a high demand.
 Nightlife areas in cities are hotspots, as are shopping malls and tourist attractions.
 You’ll do well if you enjoy talking with people and have a genuine curiosity for the customers who use your service.
 Taxi drivers often get asked lots of questions about the area they work in and it helps if you are a resident of the area, or if you have an interest in the local community.

-Truck Driver– Lots of variation in this job, but great driving skills are required.
+Truck Driver – Lots of variation in this job, but great driving skills are required.
 Spatial awareness skills are often hard to come by.
 Some people are naturally suited to this type of work and others must learn the trade slowly over time.
-As a driver you could work for a national skip bin hire company, a construction firm, or a long distance haulier.
-THere really is a lot of choice.
+As a driver, you could work for a national skip bin hire company, a construction firm, or a long-distance hauler.
+There really is a lot of choices.